Ladzies/ArtRoad/README.md

+# ArtRoad
-# An art marketplace app that allows creators to make a living by their digital art.
+An art marketplace app that allows creators to make a living by their digital art.

 ## Design Preview
 ![CleanShot 2022-01-06 at 14 38 02@2x](https://user-images.githubusercontent.com/34932547/148462221-df788302-df67-486f-990f-6d3b58829cbf.jpg)